giry-dev/mangrove-docs/docs/strat-lib/guides/howToUnlockLiquidity.md

 ```

-The `OfferMakerTutorial` now uses the uses the approval of the `SimpleRouter` to transfer funds from the admin.
+The `OfferMakerTutorial` now uses the approval of the `SimpleRouter` to transfer funds from the admin.
 If you wonder where the approval of the transfers from `OfferMakerTutorial` happens, then its the `activate` call.
 See [approvals](../guides/approvals.md) for more details on that topic.